What You Need To Know About Stem Cells

 On the other hand, adult stem cells need to be harvested directly from the source where they would also be used.
 For example, for the treatment of blood diseases, you would need a blood stem cell.
 And you can extract them from the bone marrow, where blood is produced.

-At ANOVA, we make sure that we harvest stem cells in an ethical and safe way.
+At ANOVA, we harvest stem cells in an ethical way and under regulated, quality-controlled conditions.
 For all our treatments, we use the patient’s own fat or bone marrow to extract mesenchymal stem cells for our treatments.
 ANOVA does not apply or employ embryonic stem cells.

 How are Mesenchymal Stem Cells Harvested?